C$^*$-simple groups: amalgamated free products, HNN extensions, and fundamental groups of 3-manifolds: On groups acting on trees and their boundaries

-Observe that, for $\partial T$ to be non-empty, it suffices that $T$ has more than one vertex and does not have any vertex of degree $1$.

-A ray cofinal with a pending ray is also pending.
+\begin{itemize} \item[$\bullet$] A \emph{pending ray} in a tree $T$ is a ray with vertex set $\left(x_n\right)_{n \ge 1}$ such that $x_n$ has degree $2$ in $T$ for all $n$ large enough. \end{itemize} A ray cofinal with a pending ray is also pending.
 The classes of the pending rays are precisely the isolated points in $\partial T$; in particular, the topological space $\partial T$ is \emph{perfect} if the tree $T$ does not have any pending ray.
-(Pending rays are defined before Proposition \ref{Powerstree}.)

 \begin{Prop} For any countable tree $T$, the boundary $\partial T$ is a Baire space. \end{Prop}